 However, this can change based on the application’s specifics and the wooden pieces’ location.

 When finishing the wood, make sure to use water-derived polyurethane materials.
-Since low-cost, low-quality water-based polyurethane yellow with time, shortening the lifespan of your furniture or hardwood floors.
+However, be cautious.
+Cheaper, lower-quality water-based polyurethanes tend to yellow over time, which can diminish the lifespan and beauty of your furniture or hardwood floors.

 Why Does Poly Turn Yellow Over Time?